KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

     <img width="30%" src="images/Inverse_directionality_arrows.png">
 </p>

 In OWL, you can formally express that two properties are the inverse of each other.
+This reverses directionality.
 In this example, the  _isSubEventOf_ is `owl:inverseOf` the _hasSubEvent_ property.
 ```
 kgc:isSubEventOf owl:inverseOf kgc:hasSubEvent
 ```
-This reverses the direction of the arrow, and the triples would say:

 Some properties _are_ symmetrical.
 If Jan is a sibling of Scott, her brother; Scott is also a sibling of Jan.
 In symmetrical relationships, the arrow goes both ways, like a two-way street sign.
 Two equivalent classes are symmetrical, their Venn diagrams overlap perfectly.
 But, like a tautology, they don't add new information.